 It’s important in making this stitch that you always go in the same direction to make the stitch and that you always start at the same point on the outside.
 That keeps the stitches consistent and maximizes their impact.

 This stitch also looks best if the top stitch for each unit is on the true diagonal.
 To achieve this always start your stitch one thread after a corner.

-Your project will look beautifully random if you make sure not to put stitches using similar colors or threads next to each other.
+Your project will look beautifully random if you don’t put stitches using similar colors or threads next to each other.